Book an

-For some patients of Androgenetic Alopecia, hair transplant may be the only available solution.
+For some patients with Androgenetic Alopecia, a hair transplant may be the only available solution.
 If the baldness is too advanced, then hair transplants are sometimes the only possible treatment.
-So, can you have a hair transplant if your donor area has a lot of grey hair?
+So, can grey hair be transplanted if your donor area has a lot of grey hair?

 Since grey hair is mostly associated with old age, most people think of grey hair as weak and brittle.
 This is completely false.
 Grey hair can be healthy too.
 And they can be used for hair transplantation.
 If you consult the best hair specialist in Agra at Saraswat Hospital, you can be assured of a successful outcome for a hair transplant with grey hair.